Financial Advisor Success

 To make this targeting process complete, you'll need to develop an interesting 30 Second Elevator Speech and a 10 second introductory speech by using my 6 step process.

-If you don't have a target client, what are you waiting for?
+If you've been reluctant to declare a target client, is fear holding you back?
 Are you afraid that by declaring a target client you will lose business because you no longer can sell to everyone and anyone?
-Targeting a particular client doesn't mean you can't still take care of other types of clients, it just means you are a specialist in one particular area.
+You can rest easy because having a target client doesn't mean you can't still work with other types of clients, it just means you are a specialist in one particular area.

 Target Market Development and Branding: By identifying up three target markets, you can brand your company using your website so that you attract ideal clients right to your front door.